renaissanceperiodization/docs/docs/diet-coach-app/getting-started/index.md

 # What is your refund policy for the diet app?

+Subscriptions purchased in iTunes or Google Play are subject to the policies those stores set.
+As web developers, we do not have access to billing and subscription information for the app stores.
+Users who subscribe via their app store (generally, directly through the app) will need to reach out to their app store to request a refund.

+For subscriptions purchased via Stripe, there is a 30 day money back guarantee.
+We can offer this as we have access to the subscriptions in this server and cancel and process refunds.
+To qualify for a refund, users must reach out to either [info@rpstrength.com](mailto:info@rpstrength.com) or [app.support@rpstrength.com](mailto:app.support@rpstrength.com) requesting a refund within the first 30 days of their subscription.
+Refunds requested outside of this timeframe are not guaranteed.

 # Is the RP Diet Coach app the right product for me?

+The RP Diet coach app is an excellent app for most folks.
+However, there are usability and health exceptions.

+The app does require some basic knowledge of counting macros.
+If you do not know or wish to know how macros work, we recommend a simpler option.

+<iframe src="//www.youtube-nocookie.com/embed/fgaxFDTKHp0" width="560" height="315" frameborder="0" allowfullscreen=""></iframe>

+RP Strength is not a healthcare company, but we care about your health.
+The App has been developed based on certain health parameters.
+However, each individual is different, and you should consult with your personal healthcare provider before beginning any significant weight modification program.
+DO NOT BEGIN USING THE RP APP IF YOU HAVE NOT RECEIVED MEDICAL CLEARANCE FROM YOUR PERSONAL HEALTHCARE PROVIDER.

+Do NOT use the app if

+* Your age is less than 18 years or over 65 years

+* Your height is under 54 inches tall or over 84 inches tall

+* Your weight is over 350 pounds

+* Your Body Mass Index (BMI) is less than 17

+* You are a transgender individual currently undergoing hormone therapy

+* You are currently breastfeeding

+* You have been diagnosed with heart disease

+* You have been diagnosed with thyroid cancer

+* You have polycystic ovary syndrome

+* You have hyperthyroidism or hypothyroidism

+* You have undergone weight loss surgery in the past 5 years

+* You have gallbladder disease

+* You are pregnant

+* You have been diagnosed with an autoimmune disease

+* You have a history of an eating disorder

+* You have been diagnosed with Type I or Type II diabetes

+Do not follow a fat-loss diet if

+* You are trying to get pregnant

+* You are undergoing fertility treatments

+Other health conditions may also require consultation with a Registered Dietitian (RD).

+See our [full medical waiver](https://rp-website-production-files.s3.us-east-2.amazonaws.com/App_Med_Waiver__1.pdf){:target="&lowbar;blank"}.

 # How the RP Diet Coach app different from other apps?